-- National Network Pharmacies: DHMP offers thousands of pharmacies nationwide for you to fill your prescriptions.
-A pharmacy locator tool is available at denverhealthmedicalplan.org to help you find a network pharmacy or you can call Health Plan Services at 303-602-2100. - Denver Health Pharmacies: DHMP has conveniently located Denver Health pharmacies in many of the Denver Health clinics.
+- Denver Health Pharmacies: DHMP has conveniently located Denver Health pharmacies in many of the Denver Health clinics.
 While you have the choice to fill your prescription at any national network pharmacy, filling your prescriptions at Denver Health pharmacies will give you the lowest cost sharing and allows your provider to see your prescription fill information.
-This helps your provider to give you the most complete care at each visit. - To fill a prescription at a Denver Health pharmacy your prescription must be written by a Denver Health provider.
+This helps your provider to give you the most complete care at each visit. - To fill a prescription at a Denver Health pharmacy your prescription must be written by a Denver Health provider. - National Network Pharmacies: DHMP offers thousands of pharmacies nationwide for you to fill your prescriptions.
+To locate a network pharmacy, access the "Pharmacy Search" tool by logging in to the member portal from your plan's pharmacy page at denverhealthmedicalplan.org/pharmacy or you can call Health Plan Services at 303-602-2090.